Forests Upwards & Outwards

 Back to Inflourish: Cebu Blog

-As we welcome the upcoming holidays and new year, I’ll share new updates from the Healing Present’s reforestation projects and amazing techniques we’re using in our gardens and agroforests.
+As we welcome the upcoming holidays and the new year, I’ll share new updates from the Healing Present’s reforestation projects and amazing techniques we’re using in our gardens and agroforests.
 Maybe our garden and forest projects will inspire you to relax and share a love of plants and natural wonders with your friends and family this holiday season.
 Some of the upcoming articles will feature wonderful work from our resident garden managers like Ariel and Yengyeng.
 We’ll share new designs and video tutorials on:

 Till next post, Happy Holidays!